datagouv/bumpx/docs/workflow.md

 ## Publish phase

-Optionnal phase that simply execute the commands provided by the `publish` configuration parameter.
+Optional phase that simply execute the commands provided by the `publish` configuration parameter.

 Most of the time for Python project, you will want to execute: